-Let’s start with the obvious: King John’s 13th Century fortress on the banks of the Shannon River was recently renovated to better explain its history, which includes medieval battles, a siege and, naturally, a lot of inter-kingdom trade.
-With a self-led tour and lots of interactive displays to explore, it’s also home to the best view of the river you’ll find.
+Let’s start with the obvious: King John’s 13th-century fortress on the banks of the Shannon has a state-of-the-art visitor centre to better explain its history, which includes medieval battles and a siege.
+There is a self-led tour as well as interactive displays, and from the castle you get the best view of the river you’ll find in the city.

-Munster, the iconic rugby team representing Ireland’s south province, plays the majority of its home games at this smart, modern stadium.
-Thomond Park also hosts the occasional gig and colourful storytelling tours for non-event days.
-Munster is at the very core of Limerick life, making this an essential stop off.
+Munster, the iconic rugby team representing Ireland’s south province, plays the majority of its home games at this smart modern stadium.
+Thomond Park also hosts the occasional gig for non-event days.
+Munster is at the very core of Limerick life, making this an essential stop-off.

 One of two cathedrals in the city, St Mary’s has been at the heart of Limerick’s religious life since the 12th Century.
 As the oldest building in the city, much of Limerick has grown up around this spot, and you can touch a little of that history in the scratch marks around the west door where defenders of the city sharpened their swords during the city siege eight centuries ago.

 Limerick’s home to all the locally produced fresh food you could ask for (and a growing number of impressive foodie offerings based upon local farm products, in particular), the iconic Milk Market is full of great finds while its gorgeous surroundings date back more than a century and a half.
 One of Ireland’s most enticing markets, it can be quiet during the week but really comes to life on bustling Saturdays.